Kulltero/Rust.Community/docs/components/UnityEngine.UI.InputField.md

 It’s recommended to wrap your InputField in another panel, ensuring it's the only child of it’s parent, as it prevents the selected text from being covered by other children.

 ### Receiving Input & the lineType Setting
-to receive the Player's input Text, listen for the Command you specify in the `command` field. the Input will get sent as soon as the Player unfocuses the InputField, for example by clicking out of it.
+to receive the Player’s input text, listen for the command you specify in the  `command`  field.
+The Input will get sent as soon as the Player unfocuses the InputField, for example by clicking out of it.

-depending on the `lineType` Setting, if it's set to SingleLine or MultiLineSubmit pressing `enter` will also cause the Input to get sent to the Server.
+Depending on the  `lineType`  Setting, if it’s set to SingleLine or MultiLineSubmit pressing  `enter`  will also cause the Input to get sent to the Server.
 Pressing  `enter`  with the MultiLineNewline Setting inserts a Newline instead.

 **< [Previous Component](/docs/components/UnityEngine.UI.Button.md)** | **[Back to Components](/docs/components/README.md)** | **[Next Component](/docs/components/NeedsX.md) >**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTY2NDA4MDAsLTEzOTc1MzQ4MzgsLT
+eyJoaXN0b3J5IjpbMTcyMjc1NzcwNiwtMTM5NzUzNDgzOCwtOD
-g5NDU4NzUxOCwtMjgxMDYxOTgyLC00OTE1ODA0NTAsLTQ0NzIz
+k0NTg3NTE4LC0yODEwNjE5ODIsLTQ5MTU4MDQ1MCwtNDQ3MjM5
-OTIzNywtNTg4ODA5NzE0LDIwNTYyMzU2NjgsLTE2MTI4NzUyNz
+MjM3LC01ODg4MDk3MTQsMjA1NjIzNTY2OCwtMTYxMjg3NTI3Ml
-JdfQ==
+19
 -->